45 Drought Tolerant Plants For Dry Climates

 Purple lovegrass is a clump-forming ornamental grass that looks great planted in multiples.
 A single plant makes an attractive addition to the xeriscape garden, but a cluster of many plants creates a spectacular autumn haze while in bloom.

-The leafy green clumps of summer become covered with a dense cloudy blanket of delicate pink-tinged flowers.
-The plants provide excellent cover for ground-dwelling birds who also forage for the seeds during the autumn and winter months.
+The leafy green clumps of summer become covered with a dense, cloudy blanket of delicate pink-tinged flowers.
+The plants provide excellent cover for ground-dwelling birds, which also forage for the seeds during autumn and winter.

 Plant purple lovegrass in full sun.
 This plant prefers dry, sandy, or loamy soil.
 It can tolerate a range of inhospitable conditions, including heat, sun, and drought.
-This plant will spread and can be propagated by division as well as self-seeding.
+This plant spreads and can be propagated by division as well as self-seeding.

 Rattlesnake Master